🧬

 Unique facts and fascinating details

-• They have the largest brain-to-body size ratio of any dog breed.
+• Chihuahuas have the largest brain-to-body size ratio of any dog breed.

-• Despite their size, they are known for having a very long lifespan, often reaching 15 to 20 years.
+• Despite their size, they are surprisingly long-lived, often reaching 15 to 20 years of age.

-• They are highly sensitive to cold temperatures due to their low body mass and lack of undercoat.
+• The breed is highly sensitive to cold temperatures due to its low body mass.

 Frequently Asked Questions